dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

 - Methods to add, remove, and replace a child.
 - Methods to map over children.

-The functions that maintain the sheet’s region and transform are part of the *sheet-geometry* protocol.
-Functions that maintain a sheet’s parent and children are part of the *sheet-genealogy* protocol.
+The functions that maintain the sheet's region and transform are part of the *sheet-geometry* protocol.
+Functions that maintain a sheet's parent and children are part of the *sheet-genealogy* protocol.
 Note that the sheet geometry and genealogy protocols are independent.
-Adding a child to a sheet that is larger than its parent does not cause the parent’s region to grow.
+Adding a child to a sheet that is larger than its parent does not cause the parent's region to grow.
 Shrinking the region of a parent does not cause the children to shrink.
-You must maintain the region yourself, either by explicitly setting the sheet’s region and transform, or by using the layout facilities (:gf:`compose-space` and :gf:`allocate-space`).
+You must maintain the region yourself, either by explicitly setting the sheet's region and transform, or by using the layout facilities (:gf:`compose-space` and :gf:`allocate-space`).

 As a convenience, there are some glue functions that mediate between